 What Are Growth Stock Mutual Funds?

-Most investors are looking to grow their assets over time and growth stock mutual funds are an excellent tool to achieve this investment objective.

 Growth stock mutual funds buy and hold growth stocks.
+Most investors are looking to grow their assets over time, and growth stock mutual funds are an excellent tool to achieve this investment objective.

-Technology stocks are good examples of what stock mutual fund managers buy for their portfolios.
-When Facebook (FB) stock was first offered to the public in 2012 it's valuation was at approximately $100 billion.
-The year prior (2011) it earned roughly $1 billion.
+Technology stocks are good examples of what growth stock mutual fund managers buy for their portfolios.
+When Facebook (FB) stock was first offered to the public in 2012, its valuation was approximately $100 billion.
+The year prior, in 2011, it earned roughly $1 billion.

 A simplified valuation represents the "present value of future cash flows."
 In translation, if Facebook maintained its $1 billion annual income, it would take 100 years for an investor to earn back what they had invested.
 However, as incredible as this growth rate seems, Facebook tripled its price over the next three years, through 2015.

 A growth stock investor today is betting that companies like Facebook will grow at a much faster rate than most other companies.
 In the example of FB stock, although the price fluctuated over its first three years of history, growth investors, growth stock mutual funds, and technology sector funds investing in Facebook enjoyed healthy returns.

 As the name implies, growth stock mutual funds typically perform best in the mature stages of a market cycle when the economy is growing at a healthy rate.

 Another example of growth stocks is consumer discretionary stocks.
-Also called consumer cyclical stocks, these stocks invest in companies that manufacture or provide products or services that are not "necessary."
+Also called consumer cyclical stocks, these stocks invest in companies that manufacture or provide products or services that are not necessary.
 These products and services include luxury items, hotels, and entertainment.

 Investors should keep in mind that growth stocks can have temporary periods of extreme fluctuation and that growth stock mutual funds are best for aggressive investors with long-term investment time horizons, such as 10 years or more.
 Even though growth funds can have high returns in any given year, they also tend to decline more than the average stock fund during bear markets.